rafid29mehda/Fetal-Health/New Contribution/GAN/README.md

 4. Upload `fetal_health.csv` before Part 2.
 5. Adjust `study.best_params` in Part 7 with your actual values from part 2.

 This GAN approach, with its custom design and comparison to ADASYN, positions your work as a novel contribution.
 Let me know if you hit errors or need tweaks!
-What’s your next question?